-See course schedule above - Part 2 - Complete part 2 at the end of the term.
-You may also turn it in with your final exam.
+See course schedule above - Part 2 - Complete part 2 at the end of the term, or on final exam day.

 Purpose: To get you to think about and articulate your course goals and review your learning.

 Description: Please complete Part 1 and Part 2.